Anne Anlin Cheng

 She also likes some of the changes she has seen.
 “The student body is so much more diverse, both in terms of race and economics,” she says.
 “Through financial support, Princeton has enabled students to attend who never could have come here before.
 It has really changed the demographic makeup of the campus.”

-She is also excited about the new Center for African American Studies, which she believes will provide a new model for comparative race studies, as well as the far-reaching Lewis Center for the Arts initiative, which is dedicated to enhancing the arts at Princeton through the creation of a new “arts neighborhood” on campus.
+She is also excited about the new Department of African American Studies, which she believes will provide a new model for comparative race studies, as well as the far-reaching Lewis Center for the Arts initiative, which is dedicated to enhancing the arts at Princeton through the creation of a new “arts neighborhood” on campus.